-The Department for Transport (DfT) is slowing the UK’s biofuel targets to avoid causing a rise in the supply of biofuel.
+The Department for Transport (DfT) is slowing the UK’s biofuel targets to avoid causing an increase in the amount of biofuel supplied.

-But the reasoning is questionable because it also allows biofuels made from wastes to count double towards the targets.
+But the reasoning is questionable as it is also allowing biofuels made from waste to count double towards the targets.
 This means the absolute amount of biofuel supplied in the UK should drop substantially once the changes come into force.

-The announcement is made in a consultation issued on 11 March on implementing the transport elements of the EU Renewable Energy Directive (RED).1 This requires 10% of transport fuel to come from renewable sources by 2020.
+The announcement is made in a consultation issued on 11 March on implementing the transport elements of the EU Renewable Energy Directive (RED).
+This requires 10% of transport fuel to come from renewables by 2020.

 The UK already has a mechanism in place to increase biofuel use called the renewable transport fuels obligation (RTFO).
 This requires suppliers to blend a growing portion of biodiesel or bioethanol into their fuel to reach 5% in 2013/14 (ENDS Report 406, p 41).

 However, the RTFO only includes petrol and diesel.
-It does not include gas oil used by “non-road mobile machinery”, such as bulldozers, which also falls under the scope of the Fuel Quality Directive.
+It does not include gas oil used by “non-road mobile machinery”, such as bulldozers, which is under the scope of the Fuel Quality Directive.

 To overcome this problem, the DfT is proposing to expand the scope of the RTFO to include suppliers of gas oil, as gas oil can include biodiesel.

 The decision seems sensible from an environmental standpoint.
-However, it fails to take account of the fact that the amount of biofuel supplied in the UK is likely to drop substantially soon.
+However, it fails to recognise that the fact the amount of biofuel supplied in the UK is likely to drop substantially soon.

 Under the RED, biofuels made from wastes, residues and non-food material are meant to count double because they pose fewer environmental risks.
-The DfT proposes to implement this requirement by allowing these biofuels to count twice towards RTFO targets.
+The DfT is proposing to implement this requirement by allowing these biofuels to count twice towards RTFO targets.

-This change would affect two types of biofuel: those made from used cooking oil and those made from tallow.
-Between April and October 2010, the last period for which data are available, these fuels made up 27% of total biofuel supplied.
-If they counted double, some 232 million litres of biofuel would not have been needed under the RTFO.
+This change would affect two main types of biofuel: those made from used cooking oil and those made from tallow.
+Between April and October 2010, the last period for which data is available, these fuels made up 27% of total biofuel supplied.
+If they counted double, some 232 million litres of biofuel would not have had to have been supplied under the RTFO.